vacp2p/rfc-index/vac/raw/eth-demls.md

 The process of adding members to a group is facilitated by the `GroupManager` contract:

-1. **On-chain**: Alice (the group owner) creates a group using the `createGroup` function of `GroupManager`.
+1. **On-chain**: Alice (group owner) creates a group using the `createGroup` function of `GroupManager`.
 2. **Off-chain**: Alice sends the contract address and an invitation to Bob over a secure channel.
 3. **Off-chain**: Bob responds, and Alice verifies his authentication via `SimpleLogin`.
 4. **On-chain**: Alice uses `addMember` to add Bob to the group.
 5. **Off-chain**: Alice notifies Bob and other group members about the addition.

 ### Updates in Groups

-Group updates, such as member removal or role changes, are managed through the `GroupManager` contract:
+Group updates, such as member removal or role changes, are managed through the `GroupManager`:

 1. **Off-chain**: A member initiates an update request.
 2. **Off-chain**: The request is sent to the group admin or owner.
 3. **Off-chain**: The admin verifies the request and the member's authentication.
 4. **On-chain**: The admin calls the appropriate function (`removeMember`, `assignRole`) in `GroupManager`.
 5. **Off-chain**: The group is notified of the update.

 ### Security Considerations

 - **Reentrancy Guard**: The `nonReentrant` modifier prevents reentrant calls to critical functions.
 - **Access Control**: Modifiers like `onlyAdmin`, `onlyOwner`, and `validSession` ensure that only authorized users can perform specific actions.
 - **Session Authentication**: Integration with `SimpleLogin` ensures that users have valid sessions before interacting with the contract.
 - **Preventing Unauthorized Role Changes**: The contract enforces hierarchy rules, where only owners can modify admin roles, and admins cannot alter other admins' roles without proper authorization.

 ## Ethereum-based authentication protocol